lautaro23/BaSP-M2022-Etapa-2/README.md

-# Readme for second week
+# README

-this is just a readme for a project of Radium Rocket.
+This is just a readme about the different stages of Radium Rocket's course.

-On the second week of the project, i translated a landing page to html language markup.

-Then i created a Git repository and started to upload all page content.
+## Week 2

+This week i had to open an HTML file and create the structure of a landing page.

+## Week 3

+This week i had to take the previous HTML file and design the landing page with CSS.